 Subsequently, in August of the following year, KV Pharma filed for bankruptcy protection before closing its doors completely in 2014 following acquisition.

-CREATION CEO Daniel Ghinn highlighted the impact of the crisis in this article at the time.
+CREATION CEO Daniel Ghinn highlighted the impact of the KV crisis.

 While the fate of KV Pharmaceuticals was not limited to this lone incident, it may have contributed to their downfall, and serves as a lesson in the necessity to listen to what is being said about your brand.